NFDI4BIOIMAGE/training/_sources/content_types/collection.md

 Single cell and spatial transcriptomics illuminate complementary features of tissues.
 However, the online dissemination and exploration of multi-modal datasets is challenging.
 We introduce the WebAtlas pipeline for user-friendly sharing and interactive navigation of integrated datasets.
 WebAtlas unifies commonly used atlassing technologies into the cloud-optimised Zarr format and builds on Vitessce to enable remote data navigation.
 We showcase WebAtlas on the developing human lower limb to cross-query cell types and genes across single cell, sequencing- and imaging-based spatial transcriptomic data.

-Tags: Spatial Transcriptomics, Single Cell, Bioimage Analysis
+Tags: Spatial Transcriptomics, Single Cell, Bioimage Analysis, Exclude From Dalia

 Content type: Collection, Atlas